yanneta/bbai_deep_learning/HWs/HW1/hw_1c.md

 Additionally:

 - Compute **training and validation accuracy after each epoch**.
-- For the best value of `M`, generate a **plot** of training and validation accuracy versus the number of epochs.
+- For the best value of hidden layer, generate a **plot** of training and validation accuracy versus the number of epochs.

 ---